 Email is sorted by importance with those deemed worthy of top billing sent to the Focused tab.
 Everything else ends up in the ‘Other’ tab, but can still be found in the inbox.

 How does it rank email?

-Outlook ranks emails based on how often a user interacts with them, the sender and the type of content included.
+Outlook ranks emails based on how often a user interacts with them.
+Including the sender and the type of content included.

-For instance, an email from a friend should end up in the Focused tab, along with any newsletters that the user regularly reads.
+For instance, an email from a friend should end up in the Focused tab.
+So should any newsletters that the user regularly reads.

 The user has the ability to adjust this ranking and make changes to exactly which type of email appears in Focused and Other.

 There’s no reason to run for the hills following the introduction of Outlook’s Focussed Inbox.
 And the reason is simple; it works on a very worthy principle – common sense.

 Because emails are graded based on the user’s interaction with them, the system will deliver only the most relevant, trusted email to the Focussed tab.
 That means if the emails you send are right for the recipient and engaging enough for them to read regularly, you’ll appear there, too.

 No algorithm is perfect, and Microsoft will doubtless be tweaking the way the Focused Inbox works regularly, but it’s unlikely it will ever stray far from it’s main goal, which is to deliver and sort email based on its relevancy to the reader.